Saturday, April 23, 2022

 Oh, and one more reference.
 In the first episode, Tim is excited that his friends got handwiches.
 Handwitches were a short lived Disney food item.
 They were billed as the sandwiches of the future by then Disney CEO Michael Eisner.
 Handwiches were bread cones which held a variety of both sweet and savory fillings.
 Unfortunately, pretty much only Michael Eisner thought they were a good idea.
 Even the people working the handwich stands were skeptical of them, and handwiches died a swift death.
 Still, handwiches developed a minor cult following.
 In fact, they became a minor meme after Defunctland made a video about them.
 It also occurs to me that Bonnie, the waitress at Tim’s favorite greasy spoon, might possibly be a reference to Bonnie Appetite from Kitchen Kabaret.

 Now, lets talk about the new characters.
 Tim’s team is down a player, so they take on Pauline, who works at the same company as Tim’s girlfriend Annie.
 At first, Tim doesn’t want Pauline on the team, and it was at this point I worried that this season was going to become one of those preachy “gamers are sexists” stories.
 Thankfully, that turned out not to be the case.
-Tim just want to have a chance to play alongside his buddies, and proudly admits to having lost to numerous all-female teams in the past.
+Tim just wants to have a chance to play alongside his buddies, and proudly admits to having lost to numerous all-female teams in the past.
 Pauline has a true passion for retrogames, but Tim and his team initially dismiss her because of this.
 And yet, not too long after this, they mention that past Eleusinian Tournaments have incorporated elements of retrogames.
 So, one would think that they wouldn’t be so quick to brush her off.
 Initially, Pauline comes across as introverted, shy, and slightly dorky.
 In fact, at first I wondered if perhaps she might have autism.
 You don’t often see women with autism depicted in fiction.
 However, once everyone gets into the game, she becomes far more confident and in her element.

 I also really liked Tim’s friend Morris.
 He’s a huge paleontology nerd, and is very excited that this year’s game has a dinosaur theme.
 He can name all of the dinosaurs, and other prehistoric animals, and rattles of a list of facts about each of them.
 He must be really good at the game right?
 Yeah, no. He get’s killed in the tutorial of the game, but he emerges from the game with little more than a bruised ego.
 Yeah, that would be me in that scenario.
 I also have a deep love of prehistoric animals, and with my luck, I’d probably get killed in the tutorial as well.